Chronology of World History

 February 20

-• Andreas Hofer military leader (fought Napoleon's France), executed at 42.
+• Andreas Hofer, military leader (fought Napoleon's France), is executed at age 42.
 [1]

 March 11